-The previous section of this paper shows that the current regulatory regime is very restrictive on registered charities' ability to engage in business activities.
+The above review indicates that the current regulatory regime is very restrictive on registered charities' ability to engage in business activities.
 In order to overcome some of the restrictions imposed on registered charities in Canada, charities have utilized intermediary entities as a means to carry on business activities that would otherwise not be permissible to be conducted by the charities themselves.
 Such an arrangement would involve continuing to operate the charitable programs through the registered charity, while compartmentalizing the operations of the business activity in an intermediary entity.
 Examples of intermediary entities would include a for-profit company, a non-profit corporation, a business trust, or combinations of these entities.
 The intermediary would be operated on a parallel basis with the registered charity, with profits earned by the intermediary from the business operation being used for the benefit of the registered charity.
 Each of these options has pros and cons, and has its own limitations.
-Care must be taken in structuring and implementing these arrangements in order to ensure that the objectives are achieved.120 http://www.attorneygeneral.jus.gov.on.ca/english/family/pgt/charbullet/bullet3.asp).
+Care must be taken in structuring and implementing these arrangements in order to ensure that the objectives are achieved.
+119 a) For-profit company as intermediary